Apple

 • Before you begin, make sure you remember or have saved your logins to various apps.

 • Tap on an app at the top of the list in Settings > General > iPhone Storage.
-This is frequently a social media app, such as Facebook or Snapchat, a messenger, or a content app, such as YouTube or Spotify.
+This is frequently a social media app, such as Facebook or Snapchat, a messenger, or a content app like YouTube or Spotify.

 • Select Delete App.

-• Go to App Store and reinstall the app.
+• Go to the App Store and reinstall the app.

 Step 4: Remove attachments from Messages.